 Moles and Avogadro’s Number

 It is often convenient to measure the amount of substance with a unit on a more human scale than molecules.
 The SI unit for this purpose was developed by the Italian scientist Amedeo Avogadro (1776–1856).
 (He worked from the hypothesis that equal volumes of gas at equal pressure and temperature contain equal numbers of molecules, independent of the type of gas.
 As mentioned above, this hypothesis has been confirmed when the ideal gas approximation applies.)
-A mole (abbreviated mol) is defined as the amount of any substance that contains as many molecules as there are atoms in exactly 12 grams (0.012 kg) of carbon-12.
+A mole (abbreviated mol) is defined as the amount of any substance that contains as many molecules as there are atoms.
 (Technically, we should say “formula units,” not “molecules,” but this distinction is irrelevant for our purposes.)
 The number of molecules in one mole is called Avogadro’s number and the value of Avogadro’s number is now known to be